New Zealand’s International Education Strategy 2018-2030, released in August 2018, sets the vision and clear objectives for international education.

 5. If you have questions, email: Value.statementIE@education.govt.nz

-We will also organise workshop sessions to discuss the draft statement and get feedback.
+There will be virtual workshop sessions to discuss the draft statement and get feedback.